 6. Illuminaire Nights in scenic Skippack Village

 The annual Illuminaire Nights in scenic Skippack Village takes an already picturesque main street and dusts it with extra holiday magic.
 Hundreds of candles line the pathways and retail spaces of this alluring Montgomery County spot, where shoppers and carolers tap into the warm feeling of the holidays.
-See the spectacle Wednesdays and Fridays until Dec.
-23.
+See the spectacle Wednesdays and Fridays from Nov.
+29 until Dec.
+20.

 7. Kennywood Holiday Lights